 - The Marketplace only offers deals with companies Starling works with so they may not be the best rate

 - Can only open an account if you are a UK resident

 - Cannot get an overdraft on a Starling Bank joint account

 - Some of its features are limited to a Starling personal account

 Starling Bank* has built a bank fit for the 21st century that you can access whenever you want without having to find a bank branch.
 It is also doing its bit for the savings culture by encouraging users to save their spare change and introducing people to other financial services offerings such as investing and budgeting tools through its Marketplace that they may never have previously heard of.
 It also continues to innovate and even protects customers with gambling addictions by allowing them to block gambling transactions.

-Starling Bank’s approach is innovative as it is providing both a bank that fits into your pocket but also an app that can boost your whole lifestyle.
+Despite this, Starling Bank’s approach is innovative as it provides both a bank that fits into your pocket but also an app that can boost your whole lifestyle.
 Its only limit may be that the innovation it has created becomes useless if you run out of battery or have no reception or wi-fi.
-But on the flipside, it is open 24hours a day unlike a high street bank.
+But on the flip side, it is open 24 hours a day unlike a high street bank.
 Overall it is not surprising Starling Bank has won so many plaudits.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses - Starling